PrivSec-dev/privsec.dev/content/posts/linux/Using Native ZFS Encryption with Proxmox.md

 # Copy the files from the copy to the new encrypted zfs root
 zfs send -R rpool/copyroot/pve-1@copy | zfs receive -o encryption=on rpool/ROOT/pve-1

+# Deviate from the original gist and delete copyroot
+zfs destroy -r rpool/copyroot

 # Set the Mountpoint
 zfs set mountpoint=/ rpool/ROOT/pve-1